Firemanpl/ws2812b-automatic-on-lights/README.md

-# Automatic two strips leds ws2812b.
+# Automatic two led strips ws2812b.
 ## INSTRUCTIONS

 1. I used Blynk to administing my project.You must create server or buy energy on an official server.